School improvement support services for primary and special schools 2020/21

 Primary schools ELP core entitlement

-School improvement support, delivered as part of the ELP Core, is currently in development as consultation with schools continues.
-Consultation will close at the end of February and schools will have the opportunity to participate in pilot models in 18-19.
-Every ELP school will receive school improvement and wider support and challenge in conjunction with the vision and guarantee set out by the ELP Board.
-(ELP brochure page 6)
+School improvement support, delivered as part of the ELP core.
+Every ELP school will receive school improvement and wider support and challenge in conjunction with the vision and guarantee set out by the ELP board.

-All ELP schools will be invited to join a new cluster model for 2018/19.
-The clusters will operate in a climate of trust and respect to support schools to be sustainably good or better.
-A peer learning model will be developed within the cluster - most likely with schools working in triads.
-ELP clusters will operate around the principle of ‘high challenge-low threat’.
+All ELP schools are invited to join a cluster.
+The clusters operate in a climate of trust and respect to support schools to be sustainably good or better.
+The current peer learning model will undergo further development in the light of learning from the first year.
+ELP clusters will continue to operate around the principle of ‘high challenge-low threat’.
 Headteachers will have termly structured opportunities to review their priorities alongside colleagues to support each other in finding solutions and to use their cluster facilitator to work on behalf of their collective interests.

 Assessment and moderation

 - Access to high quality training for securing judgement in assessment across year groups and subjects

 - Opportunity to train as external moderator/lead moderator

 - Briefing meetings/papers on new developments, standards and expectations

 - Expert support for cluster based moderation exercises in statutory and non-statutory years